TU-Wien-dataLAB/tuw-ai-stack/charts/llama-stack/README.md

 - `text-embedding-3-small` (openai): 1536
 - `text-embedding-3-large` (openai): 3072

-### Important: vLLM Auto-Registration
+### Important: vLLM Model Registration

-The vLLM provider config includes `allowed_models: []` to **prevent automatic model registration**.
-This is crucial because:
+The vLLM provider **auto-discovers models** from the endpoint.
+However, embedding models need to be **manually registered** with the correct type:

+**How it works:**
-1. vLLM auto-discovers all models at the endpoint
+1. vLLM auto-discovers and registers LLM models for inference
-2. Embedding models would be incorrectly registered as text completion models
-3. This causes conflicts when you try to register them correctly as embedding models

-**Solution**: Models are manually registered in `registered_resources.models` with the correct `model_type: embedding`.
-The empty `allowed_models` list prevents vLLM from auto-registering them.
+2. You manually register embedding models in `registeredResources.models` with `model_type: embedding`
+3. If conflicts occur (model already registered with wrong type), **delete the PVC** to clear the registry state

+**Note:** The original `allowed_models: []` approach prevented models from being used.
+The correct solution is to clear persisted state when switching configurations.

 See `values.yaml` for the complete default configuration structure.